3.b.2.b) Structure of the atom: What are electrons?

-Let us keep in mind that, besides the electron configuration, there are elements of the atom in a nucleus of protons and neutrons (particles with mass, or compressed matter) which possess most of the mass, as established by the Rutherford model in 1911 with the Geiger–Marsden experiment (also called the Gold foil experiment or the Rutherford experiment).
+Let us keep in mind that, besides the electron configuration, there are elements of the atom.
+The nucleus of protons and neutrons (particles with mass, or compressed matter) which possess most of the mass, as established by the Rutherford model in 1911 with the Geiger–Marsden experiment (also called the Gold foil experiment or the Rutherford experiment).
 Rutherford fixed the radius of the atom as approximately 10,000 times that of its nucleus.

-The fundamental innovation of Global Mechanics, regarding the elements and structure of the atom, is the configuration of electrons because of the electromagnetic field and as elements reducing the transversal tension of this field; this is in contrast to Quantum Mechanics, which states that electrons in motion generate an electromagnetic field, although this is also true.
+The fundamental innovation of Global Mechanics, regarding the elements and structure of the atom, is the configuration of electrons because of the electromagnetic field, and as elements reducing the transversal tension of this field.
+The configuration is in contrast to Quantum Mechanics, which states that electrons in motion generate an electromagnetic field, although this is also true.

-Perhaps it seems to be simply a philosophical change, but effect-cause is not the same as cause-effect, much less so is cause-cause, as a large part of the current Quantum Mechanics proposes.
+Perhaps it seems to be merely a philosophical change, but effect-cause is not the same as cause-effect, much less so is cause-cause, as a large part of the current Quantum Mechanics proposes.

-Regardless, we hope that the new characteristics of the elements of the atom and its electron configuration aid the more precise understanding of electrons, their origin, their orbits and those of the rest of the wavons of the atomic structure.
+Regardless, we hope that the new characteristics of the elements of the atom and its electron configuration will help to a more precise understanding of electrons, their origin, and their orbits.

 Let us look at some of the additional characteristics of the structure of the atom and, in particular, its electron configuration.
 First, we shall examine electron motion within any orbit and subsequently, analyze both the reasons for which they change orbit and the way in which they do it.